 Paper Lanterns and Pom Poms

-Above the dessert table was one of my favourite things, a bouquet of paper lanterns and pom poms hanging down.
-So pretty, and a great way to add a little feminine charm to a brown and white colour scheme.
+Above the dessert table was one of my favourite things, a bouquet of paper lanterns and tissue paper and paper doilie pom poms hanging down with streamers and ribbons.
+These were so pretty, and a great way to add a little feminine charm to a brown and white colour scheme.

 Chocolate Soap